• New Posts

 Instructions

-• In a mixing bowl, cream together the butter, brown sugar and granulated sugar until lightened and just fluffy.
+• In a mixing bowl, cream together the butter, brown sugar and granulated sugar, until lightened and just fluffy.
 Add eggs and vanilla and mix until incorporated.
-Add the flour, baking soda and salt.
-On low speed mix until flour is just incorporated.
-Stir in chocolate chips and walnuts.

-• Weigh dough into about 4.2-ounce balls or divide dough into 8 equal balls.
-Place on baking sheet spaced apart and bake until cookies are golden around the edges and just set in the center, 10 to 12 minutes.
+• Weigh dough into about 4.2-ounce to 4.6-ounce balls or divide dough into 9 equal balls.
+Place on baking sheet spaced apart and bake until cookies are golden around the edges and just set in the center, 12 to 14 minutes.
 Don't overcook!
-They continue cooking on the pan out of the oven.
-Let cool about 10 minutes (if you can wait) and remove from pan to cool completely.
+Chilled cookie dough can be baked straight from the fridge but will need closer to 18 minutes in the oven.

 Notes

-I use a mixture of semi-sweet and milk chocolate chips.
+*Chocolate chips: I use a mixture of semi-sweet and milk chocolate chips.

-Nutrition
+Nutrition Per Serving

 Calories: 686kcalCarbohydrates: 88gProtein: 8gFat: 35gSaturated Fat: 18gPolyunsaturated Fat: 6gMonounsaturated Fat: 6gTrans Fat: 1gCholesterol: 75mgSodium: 465mgPotassium: 128mgFiber: 3gSugar: 58gVitamin A: 654IUVitamin C: 0.4mgCalcium: 88mgIron: 3mg